Recent Graduates

 MA Indiana University 2013

-I am currently a Visiting Assistant Professor of Greek and Roman Studies at Valparaiso University (2021-2022), following appointments as a Visiting Assistant Professor at Hollins University (2020-2021) and as a Lecturer at The Ohio State University (2019-2020).
-In these positions, I have had the opportunity to develop and implement a range of courses, including Greek and Roman history, ancient epic, and classical mythology.
-My research focuses on Greek poetry and ancient religions with additional interest in epigraphy, pragmatic speech theory, and the female voice in literature.
-In addition to pursuing these interests in articles and conference presentations, I am currently revising my dissertation, Prayer and Pragmatic Speech Acts in Greek Poetry, for publication.
+In 2023, I joined the faculty of St. Bonaventure University as an Assistant Professor in the Department of History.
+This followed appointments as a Visiting Assistant Professor at Kenyon College (2022-2023), Valparaiso University (2021-2022), and Hollins University (2020-2021), and as a Lecturer at The Ohio State University (2019-2020), where I also earned my Ph.D. in Classics (2018).
+In these positions, I have had the opportunity to develop and implement courses in Greek and Roman history, classical mythology, ancient epic, and women in antiquity.
+My research focuses on Greek poetry and ancient Mediterranean religions, with additional interest in speech act theory, epigraphy, and the female voice in literature.
+I am currently preparing a monograph on mythic knowledge and narrative authority in Greek lyric poetry.

 Eric Beckman, Ph.D.
 2020: Dissertation "Do You See What I'm Saying: Painting and Paideia in Philostratus' Imagines"